-Organised by Roger Black at Type magazine, this Friday’s conference is a completely unique event.
-Almost all the art directors of the title, from the first to the last will be speaking.
-Along with the photo directors, this is some pretty stellar company, I’m flattered and honoured to be part of it.
+Organised by Roger Black at Type magazine, this Friday’s conference in New York City is a unique event.
+Almost all the art directors of Rolling Stone, from the first to the last, will be speaking.
+Along with the photo directors, this is some stellar company, I’m flattered and honoured to be part of it.

 The conference on the 25th begins with coffee at 8:00 am and presentations at 9:00, with a two-hour break for lunch.
 (Note: Content and speakers are subject to change.)
 Tickets still available at Type.com.